newsappsio/spam/README.md

 Both constructors take a parameters object, while both of them accept the same members.

 ### element
-This can be any term that works with d3.select() and is used to lookup the element that is used as the parent of the DOM-elements the spam.js-code will create.
+This can be any term that works with d3.select() and is used to lookup the element that is used as the parent of the DOM-elements the spam.js code will create.

 ```javascript
 element: ".container"
 ```

-### width
+### width (optional)
 Takes a value with the desired width of the map.
+If width is not specified, spam.js will use the width of the parent element.

 ```javascript
 width: 960
 ```

-### height
+### height (optional)
 Takes a value with the desired height of the map.
+If height is not specified, spam.js will automagically define it by using the minimum height needed for the map.

 ```javascript
 height: 500
 ```

-### zoomScaleFactor
+### zoomScale (optional)
 Takes a value between `0` and `1` which sets the zooming factor of the map.
+The default value is 0.5.

 ```javascript
 zoomScaleFactor: 0.5
 ```

-### projection
+### projection (optional)
 You can specify a projection to override the default (mercator).
 Declare it the same way as you would in D3, as it supports the usual stuff (`translate`, `center`, `scale`).
-You can also just provide the name of the projection and spam will try to center and scale it.

 It supports custom projections, so you are able to use a projection from [`d3.geo.projection`](https://github.com/d3/d3-geo-projection/) or [`d3-composite-projections`](https://github.com/rveciana/d3-composite-projections) if you load them before: